nitrochange/software-patterns/README.md

 2. Client calls setCommand() to save command object in the initiator
 3. Later client call initiator to execute the command
 4. Macrocommands can contain several commands

+## Adapter
+adapter pattern - changes interface from one class to another to make it possible work with different interfaces.
+## Facade
+facade pattern - provides unique high-level interface to subsystem that encapsulate several interfaces.
+Example: we have a cinema and to start/stop watching film we need to perform some actions like turn on/off the screen, choose disk, insert dvd, prepare food and so on.
+Facade will be 1 class with methods `startSession` and `endSession`